hmrc/accessibility/docs/common-issues/timeout-dialog.md

 The page does not contain the timeout dialog, this is critical in allowing users the time they need to work through a service and complete tasks without losing data.

-People with disabilities such as blindness, low vision, dexterity impairments or cognitive limitations may require more time to read content or to complete a task like filling in a form.
+People with disabilities such as blindness, low vision, dexterity impairments or cognitive impairments may require more time to read content or to complete a task like filling in a form.

 ## To resolve: